 How To Apply

 Note: For MACS 110, the pre-Fall, one-week experience at Shannon Point Marine Center (SPMC) in Anacortes, a housing and dining fee of $350 is required.
-Scholarships are available, and you can ask to be considered for one on the program application.
+Scholarships are available every Spring (see below).
 The course tuition will be covered as part of the regular Fall Quarter tuition charges, although students can only register for a total of 18 credits without triggering extra charges, or 15 credits in addition to the 3 for MACS 110.